Europe Calls For Mandatory 'Kill Switches' On Robots

 ( But of course "Kill Switch" sounds cooler, so people without any technical knowledge would probably prefer that terminology. )

+Which were all in controlled environments to begin with I guess.
+When they start making autonomous drones, do you think they'll let any joker with an antenna tell it that it's malfunctioning and needs to shut down?
+It's the robot equivalent of handing out free roofies to everyone, it's probably not a very good idea.

-I wanted to live in the future (Score:2)
+I wanted to live in the future (Score:3)

 just not this weird sci-fi dystopian version we seem to be headed towards.